Skip to contentSkip to footer

 Reduced muscle soreness

-One study involving 20 athletes found that those who soaked in cold water (12°C to 15°C) reported less muscle soreness than those who didn’t.5
+One study involving 20 athletes found that those who soaked in cold water reported less muscle soreness than those who didn’t.6

 What are the risks of cold water therapy?

-While the temperature in a cold shower or ice bath shouldn’t be low enough to cause frostbite, it’s important to watch out for any changes in your skin colour (redness or purple) plus any irritation, pain or loss of sensation in your extremities.
+The temperature of a cold shower or ice bath shouldn’t be low enough to cause frostbite, but it’s important to watch out for any changes in your skin colour, plus any irritation, pain or loss of sensation in your extremities.
 If you experience any of these symptoms, it’s time to get out.

 At Bupa, trust is everything